Master of Science Program

 Student Guide to the Master of Science Degree Program

-This page serves as a guide for students in the 36 credit hour M.S. degree program in the Department of Educational Administration and Policy Studies (EAPS) at U-Albany.
+This page serves as a guide for students in the 36 credit hour master's degree program in the Department of Educational Policy and Leadership (EPL) at UAlbany.
 Students must meet certain requirements as they proceed through the program.
 These requirements are as follows:

 - Core Courses